Which best describes the process of medication reconciliation?

 Prepare for your APhA Medication Therapy Management Certification Exam.
 Use our flashcards and multiple choice questions with hints and explanations to ensure success!

 The process of medication reconciliation is best described as comprehensively evaluating a medication regimen during therapy change.
-This involves a thorough assessment of a patient's medications when there is a transition in care, such as hospital admission, discharge, or transfer.
-The primary goal is to ensure that all medications are reviewed for accuracy and appropriateness, leading to the safe continuation of therapy.
+This involves a thorough review of all the patient’s medications to ensure accuracy and safety, especially during transitions in care, such as when patients move from one healthcare setting to another or when their therapy is adjusted.

 Subscribe